+July 3, 2010 Jan uary 2, 2010

+' S&P S&P

+Credit Credi

+Par Value Fair Value rating Par Value Fair Value rating

+Long-term marketable securities:

+&nbs

-April 3, 2010 January 2, 2010 S&P S&P Credit Credit P ar Value Fa ir Value rating P ar Value Fa ir Value rating Long-term marketable securities: Federally-insured or FFELP guaranteed student loans \$ 15,575 \$ 12,626 AAA \$ 15,725 \$ 12,743 AAA Auction market preferred shares 8,325 196 С 8,325 196 С Total long-term marketable securities \$ 23,900 \$ 12,822 \$ 24,050 \$ 12,939
+Federally-insured or FFELP guaranteed student loans \$ 15,4 5 0 \$ 12,528 AAA \$ 15,725 \$ 12,743 AAA

+Auction market preferred shares 8,325 196 С 8,325 196 С

+Total long-term marketable securities \$ 23,775 \$ 12,724 \$ 24,050 \$ 12,939

-During the first quarter of fiscal 2010, the Company accepted five partial redemptions at 100% of par value of auction rate securities.
-The Company intends to sell its auction rate securities as markets for these securities resume or offers become available.
-At April 3, 2010, due to continued multiple failed auctions and a determination of illiquidity, the auction rate securities held by the Company are classified as Long-term marketable securities.
+During the first six months of fiscal 2010, the Company accepted ten partial redemptions at 100% of par value of auction rate securities.
+The Company intends to sell its auction rate securities as markets for these securities resume or reasonable offers become available.
+At July 3, 2010, due to continued multiple failed auctions and a determination of illiquidity, the auction rate securities held by the Company are classified as Long-term marketable securities.

 Student loan asset-backed notes are insured by the federal government or guaranteed by the Federal Family Educational Loan Program ("FFELP").
-Auction market preferred shares are issued by Ambac Assurant Corporation ("AMBAC").
+Auction market preferred shares are issued by Ambac Assurance Corporation ("AMBAC").
+On July 29, 2010, the Company sold FFELP auction rate securities, with a par value of \$3.8 million and fair value of \$2.9 million for \$3.3 million and will report a gain of \$0.4 mil lion in the third fiscal quarter of 2010.

 While the auctions for auction rate securities have historically provided a liquid market for these securities, due to liquidity issues in global credit and capital markets, auction rate securities held by us have experienced multiple failed auctions (a portion beginning in October 2007).
 These instruments are considered illiquid and have been reclassified as Long-term marketable securities on the Condensed Consolidated Balance Sheets.
-No impairment charges were recognized in the first quarter of fiscal 2010.
+No impairment charges were recognized in the first six months of fiscal 2010.
 If we were to liquidate our position in these securities, the amount realized could be materially different than the estimated fair value amounts at which we are carrying these securities and there could be a materially detrimental effect on our financial results.